vinnyvaleria/SIMRide/README.md

 -- | USERS: Dashboard (Maybe will add wallet balance) -- | BOOKING: Choose to pay by cash or wallet
 -- | WALLET: Set up wallet for all users
+-- | BACKEND: Find a datetime picker to allow datetime comparisons in database